 Even if you choose something realistic, and recruit friends to join you, you will only manage to achieve your goals if you give yourself the kick to go out and do it.
 It’s never easy.
 That’s why so many people give up.
 But remind yourself of what you want to achieve, and why you want to achieve it, and stay committed to your goals for as long as you possibly can.

-Whatever your New Year’s resolution idea, good luck – and have a very happy 2020.
+Whatever your New Year’s resolution idea, good luck – and have a very happy new year.

 Similiar articles: 17 easy new year’s resolutions for realistic people